 The Scoop

-Developing country leaders and their allies in the activist community should temper expectations for an ambitious deal on climate finance at the COP29 summit in Azerbaijan this month, the UK official who led the 2021 iteration of the summit told Semafor.
+Developing country leaders and their allies in the activist community should temper expectations for a deal on climate finance at COP29 that hits the sky-high fundraising target many are hoping for, the UK official who led the 2021 iteration of the summit told Semafor.

 They shouldn’t hold their breath, said Alok Sharma, a former British minister who served as president of COP26.
-Political agreement on the figure that activists and researchers have coalesced around — $1 trillion — will be nearly impossible to get, he said, and could even backfire by eroding the credibility of the COP process if it gets adopted but not followed through on.
+While it’s still urgent and possible to make significant improvements to the climate finance status quo during COP29, he said, political agreement on a target “multiples” higher than $100 billion will be nearly impossible to get, and could even backfire by eroding the credibility of the COP process if it gets adopted but not followed through on.

 “The new goal clearly has to be ambitious, but also has to be deliverable,” Sharma, now a member of the House of Lords, said.